Choosing a Bathroom Remodeling Contractor

 General contractors may also lack the in-depth knowledge of how to do a bathroom remodel efficiently and may not be able to do it as well as a specialized company.
 Therefore, evaluating potential companies should involve some consideration of their specialties.

 Keep in mind not all certifications are equal.
-Though not a necessary step, you should consider taking the extra time to learn what the certification is for and the requirements to get it.
-You want the contractor to have experience needed to do the job right the first time.
+Though not necessary, you should consider taking the extra time to learn what the certificate is for and the requirements to get it.
+You want the contractor’s experience to do the job right.

 Interview Candidates

 Narrow down the list of potential candidates and set up meetings.
 While there is no set number of contractors you should contact, consider limiting it to three or fewer at a time, as too many quotes and interviews could get overwhelming.
-Of course, contacting more may provide you with a greater range of bids to choose from.
-Use your best judgement when it comes to deciding how many interviews to set up.
+Of course, contacting more may provide you with a greater range of bids.
+Use your best judgment when deciding how many interviews to set up.

-When interviewing, you should provide them with a brief overview of their project and ask some basic questions about their business.
+When interviewing, you should give them a brief overview of their project and ask fundamental questions about their business.
 Take notes so you can follow up with another meeting later.
 Scheduling a site visit is also a good idea.

 Examples of questions you can ask include:

 • Who will work on the project?
-And are they employees or subcontractors?
+Are they employees or subcontractors?

 • May I have a list of references from similar projects you have completed recently?